 Enjoy the comfort of knowing that absolutely everything is organised for you while you participate in a diverse range of experiences and placements, all under the guidance and support of your trained Australian team leader.

-Australian nurses can claim their CPD training hours on this program, making their program fee and expenses a tax deduction!
+Australian nurses may be able to claim their CPD training hours on this program, which could make their program fee and expenses a tax deduction!

 We are recruiting qualified Nurses, Midwives, Physiotherapists and Occupational Therapists to join us in Kenya or Nepal.

 Let us take you on a life changing adventure!

 You will join a team of 6 - 12 like-minded healthcare providers under the guidance of a trained and qualified Australian Team Leader.

 - Learn about primary healthcare practices in a developing country;